lee-lindley/github_blog/_posts/2022-11-27-ExcelGen_multirow_headers.md

 headers.

 It is a lot of code though.
 I intend to refactor into a reusable utility procedure for multi-row column headers.
-I'll cover that in another article once I refine it.
+I was going to cover that utility in another article.
+I wound up doing the work for an employer on their dime, so it isn't mine to share.
+If you have read this far, I'm sure you could create your own given the pattern shown here.

 # Appendix - Full Code Listing
 ```plsql